UniiiX/year-2/semester 2/Lab2/UsageTutorial.md

 *Don't worry if you don't understand what the code above does, we will come back to explaining it later.*

-From now on we will assume that code in the following examples has `using namespace bst` string somewhere before it for simplicity.
+From now on we will assume that code in the following examples has `using namespace bst` line somewhere before it for simplicity.

 * ## Template parameters
 **Every** single class (except for enum classes like TreeType and Color) in bst library is template with **two** paramemters: